A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Weakly-supervised learning

 \textbf{3D-SemiSL for object detection}.
-Most existing 3D-SemiSL detection studies adopted the Mean-Teacher framework~\cite{tarvainen2017mean} involving a teacher network and a student network of the same architecture.
-The teacher model is a moving average of student models, and its predictions guide the student learning.
-It assumes that the teacher model learns more robust representations that can benefit the student learning.
+Most existing studies adopted the Mean-Teacher framework~\cite{tarvainen2017mean} consisting of a teacher network and a student network of the same architecture.
+The teacher model is a moving average of student models, and its predictions guide the student's learning.
+This setup assumes the teacher model learns more robust representations, which benefit the student model.

-3D-SemiSL has been extensively studied for object detection.
-For example, SESS~\cite{zhao2020sess} adopts consistency learning~\cite{verma2019interpolation} between the teacher and student, aiming for a perturbation invariant output distribution by assuming that decision boundaries lie in low-density regions~\cite{chapelle2005semi}.
-3DIoUMatch~\cite{wang20213dioumatch} selects confident predictions by the teacher model as pseudo labels for network re-training, aiming to minimize the entropy of predictions~\cite{grandvalet2004semi} of student models and lower the point density at the decision boundaries~\cite{lee2013pseudo}.
-Yin et al.~\cite{yin2022semi} proposed a Proficient Teacher model that introduces a spatial-temporal ensemble module and a clustering-based box voting strategy to further enhance pseudo-labelling of 3D bounding boxes.
+SESS~\cite{zhao2020sess} employs consistency learning~\cite{verma2019interpolation} between the teacher and student networks, aiming for a perturbation-invariant output distribution by assuming that decision boundaries lie in low-density regions.
+3DIoUMatch~\cite{wang20213dioumatch} uses confident predictions from the teacher model as pseudo labels for re-training, minimizing the entropy of student model predictions~\cite{grandvalet2004semi} and lowering point density at decision boundaries~\cite{lee2013pseudo}.
+Yin et al.~\cite{yin2022semi} proposed the Proficient Teacher model, introducing a spatial-temporal ensemble module and a clustering-based box voting strategy to enhance pseudo-labelling of 3D bounding boxes.
 Liu et al.~\cite{Liu_2023_CVPR} introduced a dual-threshold strategy and data augmentation to improve hierarchical supervision and feature representation in training the student network.

 \textbf{3D-SemiSL for segmentation}.
-Compared to bounding box annotations in 3D object detection, point-wise labelling in point cloud segmentation is even more laborious and time-consuming.
-3D-SemiSL for point cloud segmentation has therefore garnered even more attention recently~\cite{jiang2021guided,cheng2021sspc, deng2022superpoint,kong2022lasermix,chu2022twist}.
+Compared to 3D bounding box annotations, point-wise labelling is even more laborious and time-consuming.
+Consequently, 3D-SemiSL for point cloud segmentation has garnered significant attention recently~\cite{jiang2021guided,cheng2021sspc,deng2022superpoint,kong2022lasermix,chu2022twist}.